-Financial: Although all three metrics are vitally important to carrying out the Airport Authority's A copy of the report is available at sustainability mission, the financial strategy serves as the bedrock.
+Financial: Although all three metrics are vitally important to carrying out the Airport Authority's sustainability mission, the financial strategy serves as the bedrock.
 The Airport Authority is committed to a financial strategy that is flexible, nimble and able to proactively address future changes in the aviation industry and in the overall economy.